elasticluster/elasticluster/docs/configure.rst

     WARNING:gc3.elasticluster:Ignoring cluster `ipython`.
     Error validating configuration file '/home/antonio/.elasticluster/config': `required key not provided @ data['image_user']`

-In this case, you have to edit the configuration file in ``~/.elasticluster/config`` and update it with the correct values.
+You will have to edit the configuration file in ``~/.elasticluster/config`` and update it with the correct values.

 Please refer to the following section to understand the syntax of the